Zennoon/alx-low_level_programming/0x0C-more_malloc_free/README.md

 1-string_nconcat.c: The function receives s1, s2, and an integer, and it concats s1, and n bytes of s2 and returns the result if successful.
 If not, it just returns NULL.
-In this implementation, instead of allocating the right amount of memory in the start, I have allocated memory enough for both s1 and s2, then concatenated the entire strings, and finally used realloc to get only the desired bytes number of bytes of s2.
+In this implementation, the minimum of n and the length of s2 is considered when calculating the amount of memory to allocate.
+In a previous implementation, I tried to concat s1, and s2 completely and then realloc to the desired amount, but the checker in ALX has checks with limited heap memory that would suffice for s1, and n bytes of n2 but not s1 and s2.